volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

   * Please note that this function is not available on Android devices, but should work on Mac and iOs or in Windows.
 For more details, see <a href="https://volumio.github.io/docs/Good_to_Knows/Finding_Volumio.html">Finding_Volumio</a>.

-### WEBUI ON HDMI DISPLAY OR RASPBERRY PI OFFICIAL TOUCH DISPLAY
+### WEB-UI ON HDMI DISPLAY OR RASPBERRY PI OFFICIAL TOUCH DISPLAY

 * Volumio will show its UI on any attached HDMI display ONLY on X86 Platform.
 On any other platform this feature is not enabled by default (for performance concerns): once Volumio has finished booting you will see a login prompt, which is absolutely fine.
 * This feature can however be easily achieved on those platforms as well (Raspberry PI, UDOO, Odroid, Pine64 ecc) by installing the "Touchscreen plugin"